MediScribe/docjet-mobile/docs/current/feature-auth-architecture.md

 State management for authentication, connecting UI to domain services:
 - Exposes the `AuthState` to the UI.
 - Provides methods like `login()`, `logout()`, `checkAuthStatus()`, `getUserProfile()` which interact with the `AuthService`.
-- Crucially, listens to `AuthEventBus` for events like `AuthEvent.loggedIn` and `AuthEvent.loggedOut` (fired by `AuthServiceImpl`) to update the `AuthState` reactively, ensuring the UI reflects the current authentication status even when changes originate deeper in the system (e.g., after a background token refresh failure leading to logout).
+- Listens to `AuthEventBus` for events like `AuthEvent.loggedIn` and `AuthEvent.loggedOut` (fired by `AuthServiceImpl`) to update the `AuthState` reactively, ensuring the UI reflects the current authentication status even when changes originate deeper in the system (e.g., after a background token refresh failure leading to logout).
+- Handles connectivity transitions by updating the `isOffline` flag in all states (authenticated, error, unauthenticated, loading) when receiving `offlineDetected` and `onlineRestored` events.
+- Automatically refreshes user profile when the app comes back online through the `_refreshProfileAfterOnlineRestored()` helper.

 #### UI Components